shapeblue/mbx/README.md

 The `mbx` environments, their configurations and VM disks are hosted at `/export/monkeybox/boxes/`.

+## Compatibility

+Host requirements:
+- Ubuntu 20.04 LTS (recommended)
+- CentOS 7
+- Recommended 32GB RAM with Intel VT-x or AMD-V enabled 4+cores CPU
+- Uninstall any other hypervisor software (such as VMware workstation, VirtualBox)

+Note: `mbx` has been tested and developed on Ubuntu 20.04 LTS

+Supported Management Server (Templates):
+- CentOS 7

+Supported Hypervisors (Templates):
+- CentOS7 KVM
+- VMware vSphere 6.7u3
+- VMware vSphere 7.0u1
+- XCP-ng 7.6
+- XCP-ng 8.2
+- XenServer 7.1 LSTR

+Tested CloudStack versions:
+- 4.14.0.0
+- 4.15.2.0
+- 4.16.0.0-SNAPSHOT (main branch)

+Note: legacy CloudStack releases older than v4.11 that don't have `cloudstack-marvin` package will not work.

+Refer to https://docs.cloudstack.apache.org for CloudStack version-specific hypervisor and distro compatibility matrix.

 ## Installation and Setup

-`mbx` has been tested against Ubuntu 20.04 LTS with KVM+QEMU 4.2 and NFS storage.

-We recommend at least 32GB RAM with x86_64 Intel VT-x or AMD-V enabled CPU on the workstation/host where `mbx` is used and uninstall any other hypervisors such as VirtualBox or VMware workstation.
+`mbx` requires:

+- NFS storage
+- QEMU/KVM for running nested VMs
+- Docker for building CloudStack packages: https://docs.docker.com/engine/install/ubuntu/

 Additional notes:
-- Default password for all the root user is `P@ssword123`.
+- Default password for all `mbx` templates for the root user is `P@ssword123`.
-- `mbx` requires docker for building packages: https://docs.docker.com/engine/install/ubuntu/
+- Default password for CloudStack `admin` user is `password`.

 ### Setup NFS Storage